awsdocs/amazon-eks-user-guide/doc_source/adot-iam.md

     --override-existing-serviceaccounts
 ```

-We will see in our collector configurations in the following sections that we add the `serviceAccount: adot-collector` field to our configuration to use IRSA\.
+In the following collector configurations, the `serviceAccount: adot-collector` field to our configuration has been added to use IRSA\.